Real Estate Sphere of Influence Guide - CloseDaily

 People give referrals when three things are true: (1) they trust you completely, (2) they know exactly what you do, and (3) they think about you when the opportunity arises.

-Here’s the uncomfortable truth: your sphere doesn’t care about you.
-They care about solving their own problems.
+Here’s the uncomfortable truth: your sphere doesn’t sit around thinking about you.
+They’re solving their own problems.
 Your job is to stay visible and helpful enough that when they or someone they know needs real estate help, you’re the obvious choice.
 Not the best choice.
 The obvious choice.

 This shifts your mentality from “I’m asking for favors” to “I’m providing value.”
 That difference is everything.
 When you send a market update, you’re providing value.
 When you make a personal call just to say hi, you’re building the relationship.
 When you ask for a referral after months of valuable contact, it feels natural to both of you.